CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 After watching (learning outcomes)…

-You will have abetter grasp of the underlaying geometry you will need to make your models.
+You will have a better grasp of the underlying geometry you will need to make your models.

 (Unique Video Reference: 10_CP_CBC)